malloydata/malloy-composer/README.md

 ## Database Connections

-You don't need to setup anything to run the DuckDB examples (the data is inclded with the samples).
+You don't need to setup anything to run the DuckDB examples (the data is included with the samples).

 To run the BigQuery Samples uou will need to have a [Google Cloud Account](https://cloud.google.com/), access to BigQuery, and the [gcloud CLI](https://cloud.google.com/sdk/gcloud) installed.
 Once the gcloud CLI is installed, open a terminal and type the following: